yukibug/My-notes-of-development/ListOfWhatILearned.md

 What I Learned From This Question:
 1. return new int[] { i, j };
     There is no need to new a list anwser for setting the indexes.
 Directly set the indexes in the list when do return.

-2.
+2. A hash table.
+    A ash table is the best way to maintain a mapping of each element in the array to its index.